Ilaria Latini

-Ilaria Latini (born 21 October 1972) is an Italian voice actress.
+Ilaria Latini is an Italian voice actress.

 Biography

 Born in Rome, Latini is the second-born daughter of actor Franco Latini and dialogue adapter Maria Pinto.
 She is also the younger sister of voice actress Laura Latini and the younger half-sister of voice actor Fabrizio Vidale.
 Latini began her voice acting career at the age of four with help from her father; to this day, she still serves as the official Italian voice of Tweety from Looney Tunes since the 1980s, and dubs Katie Holmes, Amy Adams and Anna Faris in Italian.
 Some of her popular dubbing roles include Joey Potter in Dawson's Creek and Alice Cullen in The Twilight Saga.

 In Latini's animated roles, she has been the primary Italian voice of Flora in the popular animated series Winx Club, where she voiced other characters as well; she has also dubbed characters from animated productions such as Animaniacs, The Simpsons, Disney's House of Mouse, and Total Drama.